-1. A home daycare is not required to be licensed with the Idaho Department of Health and Welfare.
-However, a home daycare may voluntarily elect to be licensed by the Department.

-- 2. The use of the dwelling unit for a home daycare must be clearly incidental and subordinate to its use for residential purposes, and under no circumstances change the residential character of the building. - 3.
+- 1. A home daycare is not required to be licensed with the Idaho Department of Health and Welfare.
+However, a home daycare may voluntarily elect to be licensed by the Department. - 2.
+The use of the dwelling unit for a home daycare must be clearly incidental and subordinate to its use for residential purposes, and under no circumstances change the residential character of the building. - 3.
 The applicant will need to provide verification of wastewater treatment system based on Teton County's Septic Capacity Evaluation form.
-Applicant is responsible for any fees associated with reviews.
-In a case where the primary dwelling unit is connected to the City of Driggs water and/or waste water system, the owner must seek approval from Driggs City Council prior to making any additional connection to the system. - 4.
+Applicant is responsible for any fees associated with reviews. - 4.
 A parking and/or drop-off area shall be designated entirely within the property and shall not depend upon the use of public or private roadways for parking or drop-offs. - 5.
-The dwelling unit in which care is provided must have at least two unobstructed exits with not less than thirty-two (32) inches clear exit width and not less than six (6) feet eight (8) inches exit height.
+The dwelling unit in which care is provided must have at least two unobstructed exits with not less than thirty-two (32)-inches (32") clear exit width and not less than six (6) feet eight (8)-inches (6'8") exit height.
 Sliding patio doors will be accepted as a required second exit. - 6.
 Sleeping rooms must have at least one (1) emergency egress window that meets local building code requirements and is operable from the inside or an unobstructed exit. - 7.
 Smoke detectors, carbon monoxide detectors, and fire extinguishers shall be installed, tested, and maintained per the manufacturer's instructions and in conformance with the occupancy types specified by the International Residential Code.

-3-9-8 HOME INDUSTRY
+3-9-8 Home Industry